BISH'S QUIZ NIGHT: Friday 4th October at 7.45

 Will’s son: Barnaby Brown

-In addition to the above, other roles & the ensemble includes Claire Ali, Rosie Chambers, Sarah Coldwell, Jackie Driscoll, Karen Durrell, Louise Gauntlett, Sarah H Gordon, Fiona Lilley, Gemma Lilley, Sian McConnell, Ellie McConnell, Kim McEvoy, Tonia Porter, Gill Rawlins, Katy Reid, Kate Slingerland & Vicky Watkins.
+In addition to the above, other roles & the ensemble includes Claire Ali, Rosie Chambers, Sarah Coldwell, Jane Cooper, Jackie Driscoll, Karen Durrell, Louise Gauntlett, Sarah H Gordon, Fiona Lilley, Gemma Lilley, Sian McConnell, Ellie McConnell, Kim McEvoy, Tonia Porter, Gill Rawlins, Katy Reid, and Kate Slingerland

 The show will be directed by Julia Ascott, choreography by Jo Morrison and we welcome Shaz Dhudia as MD.